drftpd-ng/drftpd/README.md

 ```
 - Windows, You would very likely want to add the slave as a service within Windows.
 ```
-bin\wrapper -i c:\drftpd\bin\wrapper-slave.conf
+bin\wrapper-windows-x86-32.exe -i c:\drftpd\conf\wrapper-slave.conf
 net start drftpd-slave
 ```

 Verify that the slave is coming online with SITE SLAVES.

 ## Windows Installation
 1. Install the JDK suite (just click through all the defaults).
 Please see above for download information.
-You do not need the one with netbeans, but just the standard, basic java jdk.
+You do not need the one with netbeans, but just the standard, basic Java JDK.
-2. Download apache-ant, I take it and unzip it to c:\ant\, such that c:\ant\bin\ant is the ant compiler (this can be tested by going to start->run->cmd and then typing c:\ant\bin\ant, ant should fire up and give an error. ( http://ant.apache.org/bindownload.cgi )
+2. Download Apache-Ant, I take it and unzip it to c:\ant\, such that c:\ant\bin\ant is the ant compiler (this can be tested by going to start->run->cmd and then typing c:\ant\bin\ant, ant should fire up and give an error. ( http://ant.apache.org/bindownload.cgi )
 3. Download and unzip drftpd, i do so to c:\drftpd\.
-4. Add the following lines to wrapper.conf, wrapper-slave.conf, and wrapper-master.conf
-# Working Dir
-wrapper.working.dir=../
-This can go anywhere in said file.
-5. In your System Properties under the Advanced Tab, there is a button entitled "Environment Variables," edit your PATH variable to include the java directory (i.e. c:\program files\java\jre7\bin), also set your JAVA_HOME to this path, but without the bin appeneded to the end (i.e. c:\program files\java\jre\)
+4. In your System Properties under the Advanced Tab, there is a button entitled "Environment Variables," edit your PATH variable to include the Java directory (i.e. c:\program files\java\jre8\bin), also set your JAVA_HOME to this path, but without the bin appeneded to the end (i.e. c:\program files\java\jre\)
-6. Open a command prompt (start->run->cmd) and type cd c:\drftpd\ , then type c:\ant\bin\ant and it should compile DrFTPD.
+5. Open a command prompt (start->run->cmd) and type cd c:\drftpd\ , then type c:\ant\bin\ant and it should compile DrFTPD.
 If any errors are generated, something went wrong, and DrFTPD most likely will not function.

 # FAQ